devrelcollective/awesome-devrel/README.md

 ## Other
 * [earthclassmail.com](https://www.earthclassmail.com/): Get the best virtual mail and address solution for your business.
 Now you can scan, sync to cloud storage, deposit checks and much more.
 Try it risk-free
 * [EvMan](https://github.com/evmanhq/evman): An open-source tool for your team to manage events, from CfPs to participants.
 A hosted version is available via [evman.io](https://evman.io).
+* [Zoom.us](https://zoom.us/): Great service for hold and record videocalls.
+Also saves any chat messages into a separate file.

 # Hardware